mjftw/pluma-automation/docs/how-to-contribute.md

 ## Syncing repositories

-- Since there is one core `farm-core` repository, and many customer repositories `farm-<customer_name>`, steps must be taken to prevent changes to the core repository breaking the customer deployments.
+- Since there is one core `pluma` repository, and many customer repositories `farm-<customer_name>`, steps must be taken to prevent changes to the core repository breaking the customer deployments.
-- To allow this, customer deployments should always use a release branch of `farm-core` , and not follow the master, feature, or bugfix branches.
+- To allow this, customer deployments should always use a release branch of `pluma` , and not follow the master, feature, or bugfix branches.
-- Any time the `farm-<customer_name>` repository updates to using a newer revision of `farm-core`, a tag should be added to the `farm-<customer_name>` head, which matches the version of `farm-core` that it is compatible with.
+- Any time the `farm-<customer_name>` repository updates to using a newer revision of `pluma`, a tag should be added to the `farm-<customer_name>` head, which matches the version of `pluma` that it is compatible with.
-- This means that in order to use a customer repository, the same tag is checked out in `farm-core` and `farm-<customer_name>`, and everything is guaranteed to work.
+- This means that in order to use a customer repository, the same tag is checked out in `pluma` and `farm-<customer_name>`, and everything is guaranteed to work.